Weighted Sums and Berry-Esseen type estimates in Free Probability Theory: Abstract

 \section{Abstract}

-We study weighted sums of free identically distributed random variables with weights chosen randomly from the unit sphere and show that the Kolmogorov distance between the distribution of such a weighted sum and Wigner's semicircle law is of order $(\log n)^{\nicefrac{1}{2}}n^{-\nicefrac{1}{2}}$ with high probability.
-In the special case of bounded random variables the rate can be improved to $n^{-\nicefrac{1}{2}}$.
-Replacing the Kolmogorov distance by a weaker pseudometric, we obtain a rate of convergence of order $(\log n)n^{-1}$.
-Our results can be seen as a free analogue of the Klartag-Sodin result in classical probability theory.
-Moreover, we show that our ideas generalise to the setting of sums of free non-identically distributed bounded random variables providing a new rate of convergence in the free central limit theorem.
+We study weighted sums of free identically distributed self-adjoint random variables with weights chosen randomly from the unit sphere and show that the Kolmogorov distance between the distribution of such a weighted sum and Wigner's semicircle law is of order \rev $n^{-\nicefrac{1}{2}}$ \revv with high probability.
+Replacing the Kolmogorov distance by a weaker pseudometric, we obtain a rate of convergence of order \revtwo $n^{-1}$, thus providing a free analog of the Klartag-Sodin result in classical probability theory. \revvtwo Moreover, we show that our ideas generalize to the setting of sums of free non-identically distributed bounded self-adjoint random variables \revtwo leading to \revvtwo a new rate of convergence in the free central limit theorem.